cinderblock/RaspberryPi-Image-Edit/README.md

 - Sets the passwd for `pi`
 - Sets `python3` as the default Python version
 - Sets `vim` as the default editor

+### Edit Boot

+A simplified mounting of the filesystem that only accesses the image's `/boot` parition.

 ## See also